 The Young Investigator Program is intended to encourage promising scientists to enter into the field of pediatric cancer research by providing significant financial support to investigators early in their research career.
 These grants are limited to truly transformational science designed to deliver the next generation of cancer treatment.
 The Young Investigator Program feeds our drug development pipeline by recruiting and supporting the best and the brightest young scientists to make a difference right from the start of their career.

-The next Young Investigator Award application window will open in March 2017.
+The 2017 Young Investigator Award application window is now open and the RFA is here.

 The Acceleration Initiative elicits and invests in the best, most innovative pediatric cancer research and feeds the drug development pipeline by supporting projects with the following characteristics: